Scene 01 02 03 04 05 06 07 08 09 10

 it’s because a day-old curry is delicious

 ah… “diet middle is because, lunch unnecessary”

-ah… she says she is in the middle a diet so she is not having lunch
+ah… she says she’s in the middle a diet so she’s not having lunch

 how? happened?
 Chinatsu?

 To listen to a word in Japanese, highlight it and press the speaker icon.

 smell, fragrance, scent

 lunch (lit. respectable noon)

 leftover (lit. residue thing)

 direction; way; side